Iceland To Relax Virus Restrictions In May - UrduPoint

 High schools and universities, as well as hair salons and museums, will reopen on May 4.

-Restrictions on other businesses and schools will be lifted gradually, officials said.
+Restrictions on other businesses and sports facilities such as gyms and pools will be lifted gradually, officials said.

 While a limit on the number of people who can gather together remains in place, it has been raised from 20 to 50.